 |Year||Criminal Caseload||Misdemeanor Caseload||Felony Caseload|

 Rhode Island’s Superior Courts are the general jurisdiction trial courts for the state.
 These courts handle all felonies and civil cases of more than $10,000.
 Superior Courts have concurrent jurisdiction with District Courts in civil lawsuits where the amount is between $5,000 - $10,000.
 There are 22 judges and five magistrates that preside over Superior Courts.
 These courts hold jury trials for both civil and criminal matters.
 District Court appeals come to Superior Court, and they are tried “de novo” (meaning a brand, new trial is used).
 Superior Court also handles zoning board, Probate Court and agency appeals.

 Rhode Island District Courts are limited jurisdiction trial courts, and they have 12 judges and two magistrates.
 One judge assumes the role of Chief Judge, and the other 11 are Associate Judges.
 District Courts have concurrent jurisdiction with Superior Courts in civil matters of $5,000-$10,000.
 They also handle cases involving contract disputes, tort cases, small claims of up to $2,500, mental health cases, preliminary hearings for felonies, and administrative agency appeals.
 These courts have a division for helping veterans with treatment, and they resolve landlord/tenant disputes.
-District Courts are split up into six judicial districts across the state of Rhode Island.
+District Courts are split up into six judicial districts across the RI state.